- Overview: Canada

-If you hire an international workforce, or plan to hire, then Hiring and Firing Workforce in Canada Guide below will help you understand the nuances of labor legislation in the country.
+If you hire an international workforce or plan to hire, then the Hiring and Firing Workforce in Canada Guide below will help you understand the nuances of labor legislation in the country.

-When the company is planning to enter a new foreign market of Canada and has a need to employ a local national there, the first question to answer is how it is going to make local hires.
+When the company is planning to enter a new foreign market in Canada and needs to employ a local national there, the first question to answer is how it will make local hires.

-This solution helps you employ your global sales force in Canada as well as in other 180+ countries of the world, and provide pay and benefits to your employees, as well as administer any business expenses with our help.
+This solution helps you employ your global sales force in Canada as well as in other 190+ countries of the world, provide pay and benefits to your employees, and administer any business expenses with our help.

-So, it looks very much like hiring your in-house sales force in your home country.
-However, you focus on only on your global business development while we admin your global HR.
-In addition, you don’t need to open your own entities in the foreign countries and can leverage our infrastructure in Canada instead.
-With our service, you can become a global company with reduced costs and minimized time and effort on your end.
+So, it looks like hiring your in-house sales force in your home country.
+However, you focus only on your global business development while we administer your global HR.
+In addition, you don’t need to open your entities in foreign countries and can leverage our infrastructure in Canada instead.
+With our service, you can become a global company with reduced costs and minimized time and effort.

 Your employed foreign sales force will devote 100% of their time to your company product and may stay with you longer than foreign independent sales reps.

-Global Employer of Record solution is 100% compliant solution that guarantees you and your employees fully compliance with local legislation in Canada.
+Global Employer of Record is a 100% compliant solution that guarantees you and your employee’s full compliance with local legislation in Canada.

 We are experts in global workforce employment in Canada, and our goal is to become your single provider.
 Instead of working with numerous local staffing agencies and legal advisors, Acumen International can solve your global business challenges and save you time, costs, and resources.